 |Due to stress, the pressure will not be developed.||Due to pressure, stress will be developed.|

-If you liked this article and would like to read more articles, download the BYJU’S app today!
+If you liked this article and want to read more, download the BYJU’S app today!